 - For our site, not the largest in Primorye, we pay 2,5 million rent per year - no matter whether there is a nut or not.
 Plus, about the same amount every year we invest in forest care and fire prevention measures, "he says.

 Experts believe that the situation needs to be regulated by legislation: the collection should be conducted by enterprises and individual entrepreneurs bearing responsibility for their activities.
 Perhaps this will be the introduction of the right to the so-called short-term lease - the same forest tickets.

 Also, you need to limit the amount of harvesting the same nuts for your own needs.
 At the same time, experts emphasize that speeches about how to completely expel people from the taiga do not go - for the inhabitants of many villages where work is bad, gathering wild plants is a way to feed and earn extra money.

 - A person has the right to come to the forest and prepare for himself, but not for sale.
-But how are we doing now?
-The man has prepared ostensibly for himself - 50 tons.
-And then he said that he needed to realize his property, and the Civil Code allows him to do it.
-One of our proposals is to limit the amount of collection for their own needs.
-According to the National Union of Wildlife Harvesters and Processors, 40-50 has enough kilograms of nuts per person in the family, he notes.
+But how is it going now?
+The man allegedly prepared for himself - 50 tons.
+And then he said that he needed to sell his property, and the Civil Code allows him to do this.
+One of our suggestions is to limit the amount of collection for our own needs.
+The National Union of Wild Plant Procurers and Processors believes that 40-50 kilograms of nuts per person in a family is enough, he notes.